 Quality of Staff: Cedarhurst’s compassionate staff at all memory care locations is trained to care for residents in all stages of dementia.

-Memory Care assisted living services are offered at most Cedarhurst locations in Missouri, Illinois, Kentucky, Kansas, Georgia & Florida.
+Memory Care assisted living services are offered at most Cedarhurst locations.
 Apartment options include private & companion suites, as well as private suites with shared bathrooms.

 Cedarhurst’s memory care apartments are designed and equipped for residents at varying stages of memory loss, offering handicapped-accessible bathrooms, 24-hour emergency call systems, individual climate controls and expanded cable TV.